debootdevs/boot-survey/wp2.md

 ## Security

-Artur is going to write something here about trust.

-OK fine, I'll start [mac].
+* If we use the "Confidentiality, Integrity, Availability" (CIA) model of security goals:
+  * *Confidentiality* is often not the focus of the boot process.
+If a boot input contains confidential data, confidentially is generally the responsibility of the subsystem that stores that data; handled, for example, by encryption at rest.
+  * *Integrity* is a major concern of boot processes and much of the boot security infrastructure that exists is designed to address this goal.
+  * *Availability* refers to non-interruptibility of the boot process.
+Availability of boot inputs --- for example, a boot image fetched from a remote store --- is the responsibility of the fetching and remote storage subsystem.

+Threat models such as STRIDE (Spoofing, Tampering, Repudiation, Information disclosure, DOS, Elevation of privilege) tell a similar story.

+In this section we focus on *integrity,* the most widely appreciated security goal of a boot flow.

+### Integrity/tampering boot security problem

+In the boot as computation "graph" model described in this article, a generic security problem runs as follows:

+*Context.* A user wants to compute a target $t$ of a build $B$ in several stages $S_1,\ldots,S_n$.
+At each stage, some inputs are consumed and some intermediate targets $t'$ are computed.

+*Adversary.* Between each stage, the (tampering) adversary may modify the value of the intermediate targets $t'$.

+*Security goal.* The result of the computation is either the true value of $t$ or $\bot$, indicating failure.

+### Some examples

+#### U-Boot standard boot

+*Context.* An ARM SoC with (trusted) U-Boot firmware is booting a [FIT image](https://u-boot.readthedocs.io/en/latest/usage/fit/source_file_format.html) comprising a kernel, initramfs, device tree blob, and kernel commandline stored on an SD card.

+*Adversary.* May modify the contents of the SD card after the user writes it but before booting.

+*Security goal.* Either the specified FIT image is booted, or the boot fails and the system halts.

+* Resource on this and related problem. https://www.timesys.com/security/securing-u-boot-a-guide-to-mitigating-common-attack-vectors/
+* Tools for securing U-Boot configuration. https://research.nccgroup.com/2020/12/16/depthcharge-v0-2-0/

+#### Traditional package management

+*Context.* A user downloads and install a program from a remote repository.

+*Adversary.* May modify data in transit and at rest on the remote repository.

+*Security goal.* The installed package is the subject of a claim of authorship by an entity possessing an given public key $\mathtt{pk}$.

 * In widely used package repositories, a package is accompanied by a checksum/hash and a signature of that checksum (in .asc = ASCII-armored PEM format).
+* The signature is accompanied by a field indicating the claim associated to the signature in a commonly understood format, for example, the OpenPGP Signature Type byte 0x00 ([RFC 4880](https://www.rfc-editor.org/rfc/rfc4880.html#section-5.2.1)).
-* The trust of the signing key can be derived from that of the SSL certificate of the domain from which the key is fetched.
-This could be the domain hosting the repository itself or, perhaps "better," a domain known to be owned by the software author or other trusted authority.
+* The trust of the signing key can be derived from that of the root certificate of a TLS certificate chain, for example, those of the DNS domain from which the key is fetched.
+This could be the domain hosting the repository itself or a domain known to be owned by the software author or other trusted authority.
-* The software and hardware used to fetch, verify signatures/checksums, load, and execute the target must also be trusted!